Julian Dobbs

-Julian M. Dobbs (born 1968) is a New Zealand-born American bishop.
-He serves as the diocesan bishop of the Anglican Diocese of the Living Word (ADLW), a jurisdiction of the Anglican Church in North America.
-Dobbs' ministry as a bishop includes overseeing congregations and clergy of the diocese.
-He became a naturalized citizen of the United States on February 7, 2014.
+Julian Mark Dobbs (born 1968) is a New Zealand-born American Anglican bishop.
+He is the first diocesan bishop of the Anglican Diocese of the Living Word (ADLW), a jurisdiction of the Anglican Church in North America (ACNA).
+Since 2025, he has been provincial dean of the ACNA and thus acting archbishop during the inhibition and ecclesiastical trial of Steve Wood.